Unlock up to $5,000 in Savings Today!

 - Decrease by 10-15% for window units due to their localised cooling.

-It's crucial to consult with a professional from Oz Air Group in Melbourne to ensure the most accurate sizing for your specific needs and air conditioning type.
+It's important to consult with a professional from Oz Air Group in Melbourne to ensure the most accurate sizing for your specific needs and air conditioning type.
 They can perform a detailed load calculation, considering all relevant factors to recommend the ideal system size for your space.